-Consistent with State and Federal law there shall be no discrimination or harassment of any kind based on any statutorily (federal, state or local) protected class, including but not limited to: race, religious creed, color, national origin, ancestry, physical disability (including HIV and AIDS), mental disability, medical condition (ex.
-Cancer), genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, pregnancy, political affiliation, military and veteran status or legitimate Union activities against an employee or applicant for employment by the Association, the City or by anyone employed by the City.
+Consistent with State and Federal law, there There shall be no discrimination or harassment of any kind because of based on any statutorily (federal, state, or local) protected class, including but not limited to: sex, race, religious creed, color, national origin, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (ex.
+Ceancer), genetic information, age, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, pregnancy, political affiliation, military and veteran status or legitimatedenial of family care leave or Union activities, against an employee or applicant for employment by the Union Association, or by the City or by anyone employed by the City.
+There shall be no discrimination against any disabled person solely because of such disability unless that disability prevents the person from meeting the essential functions of the position.